 Another French editor who sells two decks predating the Marseille Tarot.
 He has reproductions of the Tarot of Paris and the Tarot of Jaques Vievil, both produced in Paris between 1600 and 1650.

 The late Jean-Claude Flornoy designed copies of the Tarot decks of Jean Noblet and Jean Dodal.
-He was working on the deck of Jaques Vievil when he passed away (he rest in peace).
+He was working on the deck of Jaques Vievil when he passed away (he rests in peace).
 On this site is a copy available of the 22 trump cards.
 Jean-Claude did not produce copies of the surviving decks, he created the decks how they should have looked like if the original designers disposed of modern printing equipment.
 Especially the deck of Jean Noblet is very well done.